• 5 min read

 Timeline for Obtaining an Investor Visa

-The timeline for securing an investor visa in Dubai can vary depending on the application route, documentation, and whether the property is already registered.
+The timeline for securing an investor visa in Dubai can vary depending on the application route, documentation, and property status.

-In most cases, the full process typically takes 7 to 15 working days once all documents required for investor visa applications have been submitted correctly.
+According to Dubai Land Department, the process typically takes between 7 and 10 business days once all required documents have been submitted correctly.

 Delays may occur if documentation is incomplete or additional approvals are required, particularly for mortgaged or jointly owned properties.